 Historical Context

 Before GDPR, data protection in the EU was governed by the 1995 Data Protection Directive.
-While revolutionary for its time, the directive became outdated due to rapid technological advancements, such as the rise of social media, e-commerce, and big data analytics.
+While revolutionary for its time, the directive has become outdated due to rapid technological advancements, including the rise of social media, e-commerce, and big data analytics.
 The need for comprehensive and enforceable regulation led to the drafting of GDPR.

 The regulation was designed to harmonize data protection laws across the EU, replacing fragmented national frameworks with a unified standard.
-It aimed to address modern challenges, such as cross-border data transfers and global corporations’ misuse of personal information.
+It aimed to address modern challenges, including cross-border data transfers and the misuse of personal information by global corporations.

 Core Objectives

-GDPR’s primary goal is to enhance individuals’ control over their data.
-It also seeks to ensure that organizations handle data responsibly and transparently, with penalties for non-compliance.
+The primary goal of the GDPR is to enhance individuals’ control over their personal data.
+It also aims to ensure that organizations handle data responsibly and transparently, with penalties in place for non-compliance.

-The Cambridge Analytica scandal, where millions of Facebook users’ data was exploited without consent, highlighted the urgent need for regulations like GDPR to protect user privacy and prevent misuse.
+The Cambridge Analytica scandal, in which millions of Facebook users’ data were exploited without consent, highlighted the urgent need for regulations like GDPR to protect user privacy and prevent misuse.

 Key Principles of GDPR

-GDPR is built on a foundation of principles that govern how personal data should be handled.
+GDPR is based on a set of principles that govern the handling of personal data.

 Lawfulness, Fairness, and Transparency